 I took the dirty dishes out of the sink without washing them.
 My goal was a clean and shiny sink, and I was on a mission to get it.
 Our stainless steel sink was 25 years old, and calcium deposits had built up due to hard water.
 I chiseled away the deposits.
 Then I I scrubbed it with a scouring pad and cleanser to buff the finish.
 I cleaned around the rim and the faucets and finally I rubbed the sink with liquid car wax, to prevent calcium from building up again.
 I know this sounds obsessive, but I was enjoying making my sink shine.
 We’re good at hyperfocusing even when we don’t need to.
 But I was having so much fun.

 After I shined that old tarnished sink, I thought twice about putting a dirty dish into it.
 I unloaded the dishwasher, so that I’d have a place to put that dirty dish.
 My dishwasher became the dirty-dish disposal unit.
 Then I cleared off the counters — you can’t have a messy counter when your sink is beautiful.
 My stove said, clean me, too.

 My one-habit resolution led to many things.
 All this did not happen in one day.
 I walk into my kitchen each morning and see a shine that puts a smile on my face.
 The smile makes me shine, too?
 Imagine that.
 It’s contagious, and it all started with a dirty sink.

 I learned a lesson: I need to be kind to me.
 My shiny sink was the reward.
 I had given myself permission to be imperfect.
 This helps with any habit we want to establish.
 We have to give ourselves room to be us.
 Accentuate the positive and declutter the negative.

-Pick one little habit you want to practice for the month of January.
+Pick one little habit you want to practice during the coming month.
 As the habit becomes automatic, add a new habit to practice.
 It’s like learning a dance step.
-Before you know it, you will be dancing through your day as your habits becomes routine.
+Before you know it, you will be dancing through your day as your habits become routine.